2022 Kazakh unrest: 4 January

 On the night of 4 January, around 1,000 marched to the Republic Square in Almaty which was cordoned off by the police.
 From there, clashes broke out between both parties with the security forces using stun grenades and tear gas to disperse the protesters who in-turn vandalized police cars and setting some of them ablaze.
-Armoured military vehicles were spotted throughout the streets of Almaty during the night of unrest which videos on social media later showed them fleeing by chasing protesters.
+Armoured military vehicles were spotted throughout the streets of Almaty during the night of unrest which, videos on social media later showed chasing protesters.

 President Tokayev signed decrees to introduce a state of emergency in Mangystau District and Almaty from 5 January 01:30 local time to 19 January 00:00 local time.
 According to Tokayev, all legitimate demands of protesters will be considered.
 A special commission, after meeting with protesters, agreed to lower the LPG price to 50 tenges ($0.11) per litre.
 Internet watchdog organization NetBlocks documented significant internet disruptions with "high impact to mobile services" that were likely to limit the public's ability to express political discontent.
 People also started protesting in Taldıqorğan.